 Why is this research study important?

-The SAHNA research study is important because, in spite of Asian Indians being the second largest Asian group in the Houston area, little is known about their health and cancer needs.
+The SAHNA research study is important because, despite of Asian Indians being the second largest Asian group in the Houston area, little is known about their health and cancer needs.
 Yet, many Asian Indians are experiencing serious health conditions as a result of the lack of awareness regarding the resources available to them for screening, diagnosis, and treatment of cancer and other chronic diseases.
 This survey will collect data from Asian Indian community members about their health status and the barriers they face in accessing health information and health care so that programs can be developed to address those needs.

 When was the survey conducted?